Outdoor Field HockeyUpdated Wednesday December 20, 2017 by WRA Editor.

 Spring Outdoor (Held at WHS & GA):

-Registration for the Spring Outdoor season typically begins in December and for the Winter Indoor season on September 10th.
+Registration for the Spring Outdoor season will be in January 2018.
 Registration usually fills up quickly, so please make sure you register early.
 Once we reach capacity in each of the divisions, we CANNOT add more players, and registration will close for that division.
 If any division does not reach capacity by the close of registration, a late fee of $25 will apply to the base registration fee.
 To register for any of our programs, you must have an account with www.wrasports.org and MUST have the grade field properly completed.
 Players are not allowed to play up a division without prior approval from the field hockey committee.

-The fee structure for both the indoor and outdoor program is as follows:
+The fee structure for the outdoor program is as follows:

 Players need to bring: Hockey stick, mouth guard, shin guards, and protective eyewear/goggles.
-Beginning in 2015 players in all age divisions will be required to wear NFHS approved goggles for outdoor field hockey.
+Players in all age divisions will be required to wear NFHS approved goggles for outdoor field hockey.

 The Spring Outdoor season has weeknight practices for the Junior, Intermediate, and Senior divisions.
 Practices are held one night a week from Monday through Thursday at GA on the Sisters’ Fields (not the stadium field).
 A map of the practice fields is available on the website.

-There are no weeknight practices for the Instructional Outdoor Program or the Winter Indoor Program.
+There are no weeknight practices for the Instructional Outdoor Program.

 The Spring Outdoor Program has Sunday games for Junior and Intermediate Divisions at WHS at 2 pm, 3 pm, or 4 pm.
 Sunday games for the Senior Division will be at GA (Sisters' Fields) at 12 noon or 1 pm.
 The Instructional Division will be held each week at WHS from 12:30 pm to 1:45 pm.